Car Loan Refinance

 • To reduce your fees: some lenders may offer lower fees than what you’re currently paying, so you may look to switch to move away from having to fork out in this area.

 • To remove or add a co-borrower or guarantor: if you signed up for your loan initially with another borrower on the contract or a guarantor, the only real way to remove them is to take out a new loan with fresh terms.
+On the flip side, adding either of these to your loan will also require a refinance.

 • To add a residual payment: some lenders will give you the option to add a residual, or balloon, payment when taking out your loan.
-This is a lump sum to be paid at the conclusion of your agreement and adding one can reduce the cost of your ongoing repayments (though they generally increase the interest you pay overall).
+This is a lump sum to be paid at the conclusion of your agreement and adding one can reduce the cost of your ongoing repayments (though they increase the interest you pay overall).

 • To access new features: you may simply wish to refinance your loan so you can gain access to new and improved features which aren’t included in your current deal.
 For instance, if your current car loan doesn’t come with free additional repayments, you may wish to switch to one which does.